 According to Dr Smith-Bryan, “ESG, as we know it, has evolved from a number of sustainability frameworks that took more of a philanthropic approach, implying that providers should do good because ‘it was the right thing to do,’ to a framework that is particularly favourable for regulators and the public by looking through the lens of business risks and accountability.
 The Bahamas continues to be at the forefront of innovation and evolution of societal expectations, adhering to global best practices and standards.”
 In this regard, she said “the Climate Change and Carbon Markets Initiative Act and the Carbon Trading Act, in addition to establishing a market framework to trade carbon credits, ensured The Bahamas' compliance with its obligations to reduce greenhouse gas emissions and its adherence to its commitments under the Paris Agreement.”

 Delivering For A Captive Audience

-Over the past 10 years, the number of licensed captive insurance entities registered in The Bahamas has grown – at first very rapidly and, in the last five years, steadily.
+Over the past ten years, the number of licenced captive insurance entities registered in The Bahamas has grown – at first very rapidly and in the last five years, steadily.
 As a result, growth has occurred in overall net premium volume along with the expansion in the number of parent company regions throughout the US and Europe.